jacklotusho/MVSCommand/README.md

 ## Slack workspace

-If you want to ask questions about the utilities, check out our [slack channel](https://mvsutil.slack.com/messages)
+If you want to ask questions about the utilities, check out our [slack channel](https://mvsutil.slack.com/messages) If you require an invitation to get access, send a note to Mike Fulton <mikefultonpersonal@gmail.com>

 ## Code Example